Pinocchio 3000: Plot

 As they awaken the next morning, Marlene is crestfallen to find that Scambobots have destroyed her garden.
 Hearing Pinocchio laughing at her dismay, she gives the medal to him and revokes her vow of friendship.
 Pinocchio, realizing that he had accidentally helped Scamboli, leaves to find his father.
 He returns home and only finds Spencer.
 The two quickly realize that Scamboli turned Geppetto into a robot to kill Pinocchio.
 After stealing a remote that controls Geppetto and the other Scambobots, Pinocchio and Spencer hide out in the "Tunnel of Danger" ride, where Scamboli manages to trap them.
 Marlene arrives and helps Pinocchio avoid the tunnel's many dangers.
 However, Scamboli incapacitates Marlene to kill Pinocchio with a laser gun.
 Pinocchio uses the medal to shield himself from the laser, causing the beam to reflect back at Scamboli and destroy his weapon.
 Meanwhile, Cabby accidentally gives Geppetto the remote that controls all Scambobots.
 Geppetto then commands the robots to get Scamboli.

 Scamboli attempts to escape in Cabby's shuttle, but is caught by a Scambocop.
 It tosses Scamboli inside a shuttle and flies down to the Whale ride.
-Pinocchio, Geppetto, Marlene and Spencer try to turn the robots back into children, but Scamboli presses a button to stop the machines.
+Pinocchio, Geppetto, Marlene, and Spencer try to turn the robots back into children, but Scamboli presses a button to stop the machines.
 Pinocchio goes inside the whale and tries to fix it.
-Pinocchio finds the out-of-reach button.
-But Scamboli starts to attack him.
-So he begins to tell lies about how great Scamboli is.
+Pinocchio finds the out-of-reach button, but Scamboli starts to attack him.
+Pinocchio begins to tell lies about how great Scamboli is.
 This causes Pinocchio's nose to reach long enough to hit the button, causing the carts to start moving again and Scamboli gets caught in the ride.
 Pinocchio then realizes that everything was his fault and breaks down.
-Cyberina appears, Pinocchio tells her that he has learned about Right and Wrong and turns Pinocchio into a real boy and Geppetto back into a human.
+Cyberina appears and Pinocchio tells her that he has learned about right and wrong and turns Pinocchio into a real boy and Geppetto back into a human.
 Suddenly, Scamboli, turned into a robot, appears.
 In the end, Cyberina borrows Cynthia's "Funbrella" to make sunshine and bring back all the plants Scamboli has destroyed.